vitpia/markdown-cv/index.md

 ## Teaching

+I conceived of, co-authored, edit, and mantain [Speaking: The free book](https://bookdown.org/v_piai_research/speaking/), a freely available introductory book on the (neuro)psychology of language production.

 _Research Master’s Programme in Cognitive Neuroscience, Radboud University_
 `2017-present`
 Coordinator and Lecturer for "Neurobiology of Language" (2019-present); Lecturer for “Cognitive Neuroscience of Memory” (2017-2018), “Trends in Cognitive Sciences” (2018-present)